OpenRCT2/OpenMusic/replacements/README.md

  * `rct2.music` - All the music from RCT2.
  * `openrct2.music.cover` - Cover of non-copyright music, e.g. merry-go-round, pirate theme, ragtime, organ etc.
  * `openrct2.music.alternative` - Replaces copyright music with an OpenRCT2 official music object equivalent, e.g. space -> galaxy.
+These will also be available as their own when RollerCoaster Tycoon 2 is loaded into the game.

 Since the merry-go-round music is a playlist of fairground organ this might require some extra coordination in it's own folder.
 Please check `/replacements/openrct2.music.fairground/`'s README.md for the plan.